pp4rs/2022-uzh/docs/schedule.md

 # Class Schedule

 !!! summary "Essential Information"
-    Classes begins on the 27th of January at 9.30 am and runs Monday to Friday until the 14th of February.
+    Classes begins on the 1st of September at 9.30 am and runs Monday to Friday until the 17th of September.
     Each day is divided into two sessions:

     * Morning - 9.30 - 12.30
     * Afternoon - 14.00 - 17.00

-    Class Locations: All classes are in the ground floor of [Schoenberggasse 1](https://www.openstreetmap.org/#map=19/47.37274/8.54954).

-    * Monday Jan 27: SOF E 15
-    * Tues Jan 28 until end of course: SOF E 17
+    Class Locations: TBA

     The topic schedule for each day can be found below.

 !!! bug "Social Event"
-    We will go for drinks on Friday the 31st of January after the class finshes.
+    We will go for drinks on Friday the 3rd of September after the class finishes.

     *Location: TBA*